chrisco23/21deltaengineers.com/wp-content/plugins/header-footer/readme.txt

 === Head, Footer and Post Injections ===
-Tags: header, footer, blog, page, single, post, head, tracking, facebook, og meta tag, open graph, ads, adsense, injections, analytics, amp, pixel
+Tags: header, footer, ads, analytics, facebook pixel, amp Tested up to: 5.9.2
-Requires at least: 4.0
-Tested up to: 5.7
-Stable tag: 3.2.2
+Stable tag: 3.2.3
 Donate link: http://www.satollo.net/donations
 Contributors: satollo
-Requires PHP: 5.6

-Header and Footer plugin let you to add html code to the head and footer sections of your blog... and more!
+Header and Footer plugin let you to add html code to the head and footer sections of your blog page, inside posts... and more!

 == Description ==